-While it's a little extra work, setting up the display yourself for a local retailer can be a real advantage because you'll be able to ensure your products are displayed to their best advantage.
+While it's a little extra work, setting up the display yourself for a local retailer can be worthwhile because you'll be able to ensure your products are displayed to their best advantage.

 Creative partnering events like these can provide good promotional opportunities for you and the retailer and can boost sales and build goodwill and loyalty all around.

 Building a positive, productive relationship with a retailer you can trust is at the core of successful consignment selling.

 Remember, you are not approaching retailers hat in hand begging them to sell your products.
 You are providing unique items that meet their customers' needs and will help the retailer to make a profit.